 In 2011 we struck out big time and decided to hold an outdoor concert on the Bill O’Reilly Oval and were lent two Pantek truck trailers to use as a stage.
 As luck would have it, this was the coldest night of any festivals ever held, with an icy cold South wind blowing in the faces of the singers and freezing the fingers of the guitarists.
 Travis Sinclair brought a huge sound set-up along with technicians who were plied with hot coffees as they stood there for hours producing fantastic sound for everyone.
 Utes were backed up in a semi-circle, complete with armchairs or mattresses, doonas, beanies, scarves and gloves, the odd thermos or two and no doubt a Bundy or three to sustain the audience throughout the concert.
 Eventually, someone lit the bonfire!!!

-In the following years we reverted to the Community Hall and over the seven consecutive years, have experienced some really fantastic performances from highly acclaimed artists such as Ted Egan, Phil Manning, Natalie Foley, Hamilton County Bluegrass Band from New Zealand, Travis Sinclair, Grant Luhrs and the Chook Raffle Band, Royden Donohue, Euripi, the Davidson Brothers and of course our resident band from Wilcannia, The Black Shadows.
+In the following years we reverted to the Community Hall and over the seven consecutive years, have experienced some really fantastic performances from highly acclaimed artists such as Ted Egan, Phil Manning, Natalie Foley, Hamilton County Bluegrass Band from New Zealand, Travis Sinclair, Grant Luhrs and the Chook Raffle Band, Bluegrass Parkway, Sympatico, Lily and the Drum, Royden Donohue, Euripi, the Davidson Brothers and of course our resident band from Wilcannia, The Black Shadows.
 In 2019 we will celebrate our 10 Anniversary with many of these artists being invited back for our “Best of the Best” feature concert.